Track: Advanced Testing · ChipEx2026 · Tel Aviv · 12 May 2026

 An open methodology for deep-tech hardware.
 Multi-agent.
 Auditable.
 Reproducible.

 Modern silicon is too complex for any single discipline to lead end-to-end.
-Architecture, RTL design, firmware, verification, PCB, mechanical, physics, and program management each see only a slice of the truth.
-Detronyx Open Co-Design is our answer — specialised AI agents, each scoped to a single discipline, collaborating around a single source-of-truth representation under continuous human direction.
+Detronyx Open Co-Design — specialised AI agents, each scoped to a single discipline, collaborating around a single source-of-truth representation under continuous human direction.

-• Discipline-scoped agents.
-Each AI role is bounded — Architect, RTL, Firmware, Physical, Verification, PCB, Mechanical, Physics, Program.
+Each AI role is bounded — Architect, Silicon, Firmware, Physical, Verification, PCB, Mechanical, Physics, Program.
 Each speaks to the IR; none of them speak around it.

-• Audit by construction.
 Every design decision is captured as a structured artefact: rationale, alternatives, trade-off, owner.
-The audit trail is a build-output of the methodology, not a documentation tax bolted on after.
+The audit trail is a build-output of the methodology.

 Strategy first.
 Silicon second.